thevuong/next15-filterlist/STEPS.md

 - We can still improve the speed.
 Show project details in layout.
 Actually, we are dynamically fetching this project info data on every page load even though it very rarely changes.
 - This could be static data that we can revalidate on a time based interval using for example fetch options, or, the new Next.js directive "use cache" and its related APIs.
 Wasting resources and time.
 Static is the fastest.
 - I want to use Partial Prerendering.
 This will allow me to partially the layout as static - everything not inside suspense boundaries.
+(In the future, that would be determined with "use cache")
 - Remove the suspense around the projectDetails.
 Remove the noStore from the data fetch.
 Show the result: app is frozen again.
 Suspense Search because SearchParams with skeleton because SearchParams opt into dynamic rendering.
 - Turn on partial prerendering in next.config.js.
 I need to make a production build, I've already deployed it so we can see it.
 - Open the second tab in new window.